-UH West Oʻahu’s eight unique certificates offer students a solid foundation in business objectives and processes and prepares students with management roles in business environments.
+UH West Oʻahu’s 10 unique certificates offer students a solid foundation in business objectives and processes and prepares students with management roles in business environments.
 Students are provided with an understanding of the perspectives that form the context of business, including ethical and global issues; the influence of political, social, legal, regulatory, environmental, and technological issues; and the impact of demographic diversity on organizations.

 Applied Forensic Anthropology